 The Iran nuclear deal has changed the strategic map in our part of the world.
 We thought the Sunni Middle East would oppose it along with Israel, and a new Cold War threatening to become hot would ensue.
 But the Arabs have cooled down after blowing their top earlier on.
 It appears that the Gulf sheikhdoms embraced realism first: the UAE foreign minister visited Iran and met the leaders there; and the Saudis have invited the Iranian “deal-negotiating” Foreign Minister Javad Zarif to a regional security dialogue happening in December.
 A Saudi statement has already looked at the deal as starters for a nuke-free zone in the Mideast and the Gulf.

-- Germany urges US to separate Iran nuclear deal from other issues
+- Germany foreign minister to meet Mike Pompeo over Iran nuclear deal

 Pakistan and India, both tied to Iran strategically but opposed to each other, are preening themselves on opportunities the Iran deal has offered.
 But they are doing it separately, studiously avoiding looking at each other.
 Pakistan’s Petroleum Minister Shahid Khaqan Abbasi lost no time counting Pakistan “among the winners” from the deal and boasted of completing Pakistan’s section of the 80km gas pipeline “within six months”.
 Pakistan had been reprimanding itself for signing the pipeline deal in 2013 when it was under sanctions, allowing Iran a punitive clause if it didn’t build its section by 2015.